 Q: If a system is tested to reproduce all frequencies then all sounds will be reproduced correctly, no?

 Not necessarily.
 Testing a sound reproduction system with only sine

 testing a car on a straight track without ever using the wheel or the

 brakes.
 Most natural sounds and also music include lots of impulse

-phase and with equal delays, and so in all directions.
-They also need
+sync with equal delays, in phase, and so in all directions.
+They also

 to originate all from the same